Photo Permission Form found here.

 Wagner Peyser Success Story

-Dylan came into the Paducah Career Center back in November for multiple reasons, but one of them was to seek assistance finding employment since he'd been laid off from his job at Westlake Chemical.
-From the time he walked in for the first time that day, and each time he visited after, he was extremely focused on finding a career that he needed and wanted for his family.
+A job seeker came into the Paducah Career Center back in November for multiple reasons, but one of them was to seek assistance finding employment since they'd been laid off from their job at Westlake Chemical.
+From the time they walked in for the first time that day, and each time they visited after, they were extremely focused on finding a career that they needed and wanted for their family.

-Coming from a long line of “plant workers", he hasn't really explored the job market after college like one would expect.
-Especially, since he earned a bachelor's degree in Sports Administration with a minor in Marketing & Management.
-He didn't wait very long at all to get to work, and quickly found himself in a supervisory role at a local logistics company.
-Finally, he got the chance to work with one of the contractors at Westlake, and intended on doing what was necessary to become a union member to earn a good living for his family…just like he'd heard was possible.
+Coming from a long line of “plant workers," they hadn't really explored the job market after college like one would expect.
+Especially, since they earned a bachelor's degree in Sports Administration with a minor in Marketing & Management.
+They didn't wait very long at all to get to work, and quickly found themselves in a supervisory role at a local logistics company.
+Finally, they got the chance to work with one of the contractors at Westlake and intended on doing what was necessary to become a union member to earn a good living for their family…just like they'd heard was possible.

-After gaining some experience in the industry he always thought was his best option, he began to see that maybe he should explore what jobs are available and may better meet the needs of his young, growing family.
-His wife is established in her teaching career and very supportive of his, and this was all the fuel he needed to make a change for the better for his career path.
+After gaining some experience in the industry they always thought was their best option, they began to see that maybe they should explore what jobs are available and may better meet the needs of their young, growing family.
+Their spouse is established in their teaching career and very supportive of them, and this was all the fuel they needed to make a change for the better for their career path.

-He signed up for job services and requested all the assistance we could offer him in finding a job he would be proud to have, but also provide financial stability and peace of mind for his family.
-We discussed his skills, barriers, and goals as a job seeker so we could better match him with potential employers.
-We reviewed his resume, making sure not to discount any of the skills he's picked up while in school or employed, and made sure he came in for the next job fair to hand it out.
-He took our advice and showed up to the job fair the following Tuesday and spoke with all the employers who participated.
-He was on the “possible hire" list of each one, and even received an offer from the Kentucky State Penitentiary on-the-spot!
-He said he'd talk it over with his wife and call with his answer by the end of the week.
-His next visit, we asked about his decision, and he told us that he accepted an offer with Premier Fire & Security earning a comfortable wage & benefits package that was good for his family's needs!
-We can't think of a better outcome for such a deserving and hard-working young man, and we are so glad we got to be a part of his SUCCESS!
+They signed up for job services and requested all the assistance we could offer them in finding a job they would be proud to have, but also provide financial stability and peace of mind for their family.
+We discussed their skills, barriers, and goals as a job seeker so we could better match them with potential employers.
+We reviewed their resume, making sure not to discount any of the skills they've picked up while in school or employed, and made sure they came in for the next job fair to hand it out.
+They took our advice and showed up to the job fair the following Tuesday and spoke with all the employers who participated.
+They were on the “possible hire" list of each one, and even received an offer from the Kentucky State Penitentiary on-the-spot!
+They said they'd talk it over with their spouse and call with their answer by the end of the week.
+Their next visit, we asked about their decision, and they told us that they accepted an offer with Premier Fire & Security earning a comfortable wage & benefits package that was good for their family's needs!
+We can't think of a better outcome for such a deserving and hard-working young person, and we are so glad we got to be a part of their SUCCESS!

 West KY Workforce Board Success Story – NDWG Tornado Relief Grant Funding / OJT